 Embracing sustainability is a societal expectation and a business imperative.
-ICMM members apply ethical business practices, supported by sound systems of corporate governance and transparency, to produce sustainable development.
-Actions that foster good working relationships with host communities and protect the environment.
+ICMM members apply ethical business practices, backed by sound systems of corporate governance and transparency to support sustainable development.

-Developed with extensive input from NGOs, international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
-These five requirements define ICMM's ethical business performance expectations of company members.
+Developed with extensive input from non-governmental organisations (NGOs), international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
+ICMM's Mining Principles include five Performance Expectations under Principle 1: Ethical Business.

 1.1: Establish systems for legal compliance

 Establish systems to maintain compliance with applicable law.

 1.3: Align policies and standards to ICMM